fleetdm/fleet/handbook/security.md

 ## How we protect end-user devices

-At Fleet, we believe that a good user experience empowers employees.
+At Fleet, we believe that a good user experience empowers contributors.

 We follow the guiding principles below to secure our company-owned devices:

-* Our devices should give employees the freedom to work from anywhere.
+* Our devices should give contributors the freedom to work from anywhere.
 * To allow maximum freedom in where and how we work, we assume that "Safe" networks do not exist.
-Employees should be able to work on a coffee shop's Wi-Fi as if it were their home or work network.
+Contributors should be able to work on a coffee shop's Wi-Fi as if it were their home or work network.
 * To limit the impact on user experience, we do not dictate security configurations unless the security benefit is significant.
-* By using techniques such as Two-Factor Authentication (2FA), code reviews, and more, we can further empower employees to work comfortably from any location - on any network.
+* By using techniques such as Two-Factor Authentication (2FA), code reviews, and more, we can further empower contributors to work comfortably from any location - on any network.

 ### macOS devices